© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Colliton Park Roman house is a scheduled monument protected by Historic England under reference 1002721.
 View the official record →

-Colliton Park Roman house is a Romano-British domestic structure located in Dorchester, Dorset, situated within the Roman town of Durnovaria.
+Colliton Park Roman house is a Romano-British domestic structure located in Dorchester, Dorset, dating to the Roman period of occupation in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002721.

 Colliton Park Roman house is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002721.